Things Are Looking Up!

-If you’ve begun to notice forehead frown lines or drooping eyebrows, consider a welcome brow lift from Westport and Fairfield, Connecticut-area plastic surgeon Dr. Ellen Mahony.
+If you’ve begun to notice forehead frown lines or drooping eyebrows, consider a brow lift from Westport and Fairfield, Connecticut-area plastic surgeon Dr. Ellen Mahony.
 You’ll be surprised at how even subtle changes in your forehead and brow area can produce dramatic results, in the form of a younger, smoother look.

 Ellen makes a brow lift simple and convenient for you.
 In a minimally invasive outpatient procedure at her practice, Ellen will smooth the skin across your forehead, then reposition your brows to a more youthful and natural position.

 For women, Ellen can soften the forehead, raise sagging eyebrows, and restore the natural arch above the eyes.
 For men, she can elevate the brows and correct any overhang, while maintaining a natural, masculine look.

 Do you have questions about forehead and brow lifts?
 For example, some people wonder about an unnatural, “pulled” appearance after surgery.
 Others are confused between a brow lift (also known as a forehead lift), which lifts and repositions the skin surgically vs. neurotoxins, which soften and reduce forehead lines.
 Ellen is here to answer all your questions.
 Certified by the American Board of Plastic Surgery, she combines the compassion to get to know you and understand your concerns…the training to give your surgical experience a personal touch…and the surgical skill to provide you with a naturally enhanced look.*